helidon-io/helidon-examples/examples/declarative/data-jdbc/h2/README.md

 The example uses an embedded, in-memory H2 database through HikariCP.
 No external database installation or container is required.

+The persistence unit configuration also demonstrates JDBC provider properties.
+It uses a bounded parameter count cache and script limits sized for this small example.
+Values under `properties.jdbc` configure Helidon Data JDBC only and are not forwarded to HikariCP, H2, or other JDBC objects.

 ## Build and Run

 Build the application from this directory: